Jack Stang

-Jack Stang born John A. Stang (October 29, 1923 – January 7, 1996) was Mickey Spillane's inspiration for the private eye character Mike Hammer in his novels.
+Jack Stang born John A. Stang (October 29, 1923 – January 7, 1996) was an American military veteran and police officer who served as an inspiration for the fictional detective Mike Hammer, created by author Mickey Spillane.

 World War II

 During World War II Stang was a U.S. Marine who served in the Pacific Theater on Samoa, Guadalcanal and Bougainville.
 He was wounded in action, and was one of four men in his platoon to survive.

 Newburgh Police

 Following the war, Stang was a Newburgh, New York policeman where Spillane, then residing at Orange Lake in suburban Newburgh, met him in 1946.

 Bar and grill

 After leaving the Newburgh Police, Stang operated Stang's, a popular riverfront bar and grill at 4th and Front Street in Newburgh.
 After it was devastated by a fire, it reopened as a children's clothing store run by Fran Stang, Jack's mother.
 The old Newburgh riverfront neighborhood, four blocks wide and about a mile long, was demolished in the late 1960s as part of an 'Urban Renewal' program, and the bar property exists as of 2008 as part of a grassy slope and parking lot complex.